poshjosh/chinomsoikwuagwu.com/2020/05/20/AWS-Certified-Solutions-Architect-Quick-Reference.md

 - Expedited retrievals allow you to access data in 1 - 5 minutes at a flat rate of USD 0.03/GB retrieved.

+- You can't move data directly from Snowball into Glacier, you need to go through S3 first, and use a lifecycle policy.

 - __Glacier Vault Lock__ allows you to easily deploy and enforce compliance controls for individual S3 Glacier vaults with a __vault lock policy__.
 You can